ehatton/sieve/README.md

 # sieve

-A little bioinformatics command line tool, for filtering and extracting UniProt FASTA sequences from a file.
+A little bioinformatics command line tool, for filtering and extracting [UniProt](https://www.uniprot.org) FASTA sequences from a file.

+For more information about the UniProt FASTA format, take a look at the official [UniProt guide.](https://www.uniprot.org/help/fasta-headers)

 ## Quickstart